openinput-fw/openinput-protocol/specification/device-protocol/functions/00_info.rst

 The reply contains the number of elements returned, the number of elements left and the list elements.

-.. table:: Table 7 - Supported functions return argument structure
+.. table:: Table 7 - Supported functions return argument structure (data section)

     +-------------+-----------+------------------------+------------------+
     |     byte    |     0     |            1           |     2 ..
 End     |